prasad-pai/prasad-pai.github.io/READING_LIST_UNFILTERED.md

 1. The Coroner's Lunch by Colin Cotterill
 1. The Prime of Miss Jean Brodie by Muriel Spark
 1. The Actual Star by Monica Byrne
-1. Just as I am by Cicely Tyson
-1. The Gone World by Tom Sweterlitsch
-1. Anatomy of a murdre by Robert Traver
-1. The Eye of the world by Robert Jordan
-1. Jim Henson's Tale of Sand by Pérez, Ramón
-1. The Dentist by Sullivan, Tim
-1. The Method by Quirk, Matthew
-1. The Sad Ghost Club by Meddings, Lize
-1. Unhinged USA Political Cartoons & Commentary by Horsey, Dave
-1. Entitlement by Alam, Rumaan
-1. Everybody Wants to Rule the World by Atkins, Ace
-1. The Book of Alchemy A Creative Practice for An Inspired Life by Jaouad, Suleika
-1. You Can Draw It in Just 30 Minutes See It and Sketch It in A Half-hour or Less by Kistler, Mark
-1. When the Moon Hits your Eye by Scalzi, John
-1. A Billion Wicked Thoughts by Ogas, Ogi
-1. Shadow Ticket by Pynchon, Thomas
-1. An Instance of the Fingerpost by Pears, Iain
-1. Tongues Book 1 by Nilsen, Anders
-1. A Man by Hirano, Keiichirō
-1. The Book of Records by Thien, Madeleine
-1. Phantom Orbit by Ignatius, David
-1. The Dream Hotel by Lalami, Laila
-1. Nobody's Baby by Waite, Olivia
-1. Every Day I Read by Hwang, Po-rŭm
-1. Spent by Bechdel, Alison
-1. Book of Lives by Atwood, Margaret
-1. Buckeye by Ryan, Patrick
-1. When Everyone Knows That Everyone Knows by Pinker, Steven
-1. What We Can Know by McEwan, Ian
-1. Replaceable You by Roach, Mary
-1. I Who Have Never Known Men by Harpman, Jacqueline
-1. Vigil by Saunders, George
-1. Maggie; Or, A Man and A Woman Walk Into A Bar by Yee, Katie
-1. A Guardian and A Thief by Majumdar, Megha

-## 2022 - 2025
 1. Mona's Eyes by Schlesser, Thomas
 1. Flashlight by Choi, Susan
 1. How to End A Story by Garner, Helen